jhonasiv/rl-algorithms/samples/OpenAI-Gym/1 -  Assault-v0/README.md

     ```
 - Download and extract the bin to the directory of your choice.
     ```shell
-    curl http://www.atarimania.com/pgedump.awp?id=7513 --output alien.zip
+    curl http://www.atarimania.com/pgedump.awp?id=11532 --output assault.zip
-    unzip alien.zip -d <dir>
+    unzip assault.zip -d <dir>
     ```
 ----
 2. After extracting the ROM, you must import it using the atari_py package.
 This process should
-print out the name of the Alien ROM as you import it.
+print out the name of the Assault ROM as you import it.
     ```shell
     python -m atari_py.import_roms <dir>
     ```